2023 Best Value Electrical & Power Installation Undergraduate Certificate Schools in the Great Lakes Region

 Top 10 Best Electrical & Power Transmission Installers Undergraduate Certificate Schools

-Our analysis found Southwest Wisconsin Technical College to be the best value school for electrical & power transmission installers students who want to pursue a undergraduate certificate in the Great Lakes Region .
+Our 2023 rankings named Southwest Wisconsin Technical College the best value school in the Great Lakes Region for electrical & power transmission installers students working on their undergraduate certificate.
 Located in the rural area of Fennimore, Southwest Tech is a public school with a small student population.

 Out-of-state tuition fees for undergraduate students at Southwest Tech are $6,731 per year.
 After completing their Undergraduate Certificate, electrical transmission installation graduates from Southwest Tech carry an average student debtload of $3,962.

-Read full report on Electrical & Power Transmission Installers at Southwest Wisconsin Technical College
+Full Electrical & Power Transmission Installers at Southwest Wisconsin Technical College Report

 CVTC undergraduate students pay an average of $6,793 in tuition and fees each year.
 The average amount in student loans that electrical transmission installation majors at CVTC take out while working on their Undergraduate Certificate is $7,004.

-CVTC also made our Best Electrical & Power Installation Undergraduate Certificate Trade Schools in the Great Lakes Region list, coming in at #5.
+CVTC also took the #5 spot in our Best Electrical & Power Installation Undergraduate Certificate Trade Schools in the Great Lakes Region rankings.

-Full Electrical & Power Transmission Installers at Chippewa Valley Technical College Report
+Read full report on Electrical & Power Transmission Installers at Chippewa Valley Technical College

 Moraine Park Technical College undergraduate students pay an average of $6,793 in tuition and fees each year.
 The average amount in student loans that electrical transmission installation majors at Moraine Park Technical College take out while working on their Undergraduate Certificate is $3,974.

-As a testament to the quality of education it offers, Moraine Park Technical College also is in the top 10% of our Best Electrical & Power Installation Undergraduate Certificate Trade Schools in the Great Lakes Region ranking.
+Moraine Park Technical College excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best Electrical & Power Installation Undergraduate Certificate Trade Schools in the Great Lakes Region list.

-Read full report on Electrical & Power Transmission Installers at Moraine Park Technical College
+Full Electrical & Power Transmission Installers at Moraine Park Technical College Report

-Out of the 16 schools in the Great Lakes Region that were part of this year’s ranking, Ivy Tech Community College landed the # 4 spot on the list.
+The excellent undergraduate certificate programs at Ivy Tech Community College helped the school earn the #4 place on this year’s ranking of the best value electrical & power transmission installers schools in the Great Lakes Region .
 Located in the city of Indianapolis, Ivy Tech Community College is a public school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at Ivy Tech Community College are $8,927 per year.

-On top of its placing in our value ranking, Ivy Tech Community College also did well on our Best Electrical & Power Installation Undergraduate Certificate Trade Schools in the Great Lakes Region list.
-It’s in the top 5% of all schools reviewed in this analysis.
+Ivy Tech Community College also claimed a spot on our Best Electrical & Power Installation Undergraduate Certificate Trade Schools in the Great Lakes Region list.
+It’s in the top 5% of all schools in this category.

-LCC undergraduate students pay an average of $10,760 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at LCC are $10,760 a year.
 While working on their Undergraduate Certificate, electrical transmission installation majors at LCC accumulate an average of around $8,065 in student debt.

-Out-of-state tuition fees for undergraduate students at SWIC are $6,210 per year.
+The average tuition and fees for an out-of-state undergraduate student at SWIC are $6,210 a year.

 Full Electrical & Power Transmission Installers at Southwestern Illinois College Report